xrdocs/design/_blogs/2018-05-08-compass-peering-fabric-hld.md

 ### Topology and Peer Distribution

-Compass peering fabric introduces two options for fabric topology and peer termination.
+ peering fabric introduces two options for fabric topology and peer termination.
 The first, similar to more traditional peering deployments, collapses the Peer Termination and Core Connectivity network functions into a single physical device using the device’s